 We are also fortunate to have received funding for our many projects from a number of external organisations: these include Arts Council England, Heritage Lottery Fund, Awards for All, Youth Music Foundation, Wills Charitable Trust, the Big Lottery Fund, The People’s Project, The Hemby Trust and Wallace and Gromit’s Children’s Charity.
 We are also grateful to the many individual donors who support our programme.

-If you would like to support our Arts programme, please contact the Alder Hey Children’s Charity on 0151 252 5716.
+If you would like to support our Arts programme, please contact the Alder Hey Children’s Charity online or by phone on 0151 252 5716.

 Partners and collaborators

 We work in partnership with a wide range of arts organisations who are all committed to providing the best of arts practice for children and young people while in hospital.

 - FACT (Foundation for Arts and Creative Technology)